February 3-5, 2018 • 10am each day

 It’s all part of the excitement of the annual Apostle Islands Sled Dog Race, a shorter and, some would add, much more festive version of the famous Iditarod dog sled race.
 Pick your favorite dog sled team and cheer them on as they race around a challenging course of hills and flats, through the forests and over the ice.
 It’s an unforgettable experience for young and old, spectator and racer alike.
 Perhaps even more exciting, you can actually be part of the event by volunteering in any one of a number of race positions.

-The 19th Annual Apostle Islands Sled Dog Race will be held on Saturday and Sunday, February 1st and 2nd, 2014.
-Races begin at 10:00 am on both days, with half of the total race distance completed each day.
-There are two main races: an 8-dog, 80-mile race and a 6 dog, 60-mile race.
+The 23rd Annual Apostle Islands Sled Dog Race will be held on Saturday and Sunday, February 3 and 4, 2018.
+Races begin at 10 am on both days, with half of the total race distance completed each day.
+There are two main races: an 10-dog, 80-mile race and a 6 dog, 60-mile race.
 There’s also a 40-mile Sportsmen’s Race, a 6 to 8-mile Family Race and a 6 to 8-mile Youth Race (16 and under).
 Multiple spectator locations are available with amenities including a warming tent, concessions and bonfires.

 The start/finish line is located 15 miles north of downtown Bayfield at the Echo Valley Gravel Pit on Highway 13 with the course following The Sand River Trail System of Bayfield County.
-Programs with a map of the course will be available at the Visitor Center of the Bayfield Chamber of Commerce and Visitor Bureau and on the race grounds.
+Programs with a map of the course will be available at the Visitor Center of the Bayfield Chamber and Visitor Bureau (42 S. Broad St. in Bayfield) and on the race grounds.

-Additional race activities include a “Meet the Mushers” Dinner open to the public at 6:00 pm on Friday, January 31st in the Bayfield Lakeside Pavilion, a Mushers’ Mixer at the Bayfield Inn on Saturday evening, and the awards ceremony on Sunday afternoon immediately following the races.
+Additional race activities include a “Meet the Mushers” Dinner open to the public at 6:00 pm on Friday, February 2 in the Bayfield Lakeside Pavilion, and the awards ceremony on Sunday afternoon immediately following the races.

-Interested in Voluntourism?
-Combine your relaxing vacation in Bayfield with the excitement of volunteering at the Apostle Islands Sled Dog Race to make your getaway even more memorable!
+Let us take care of the details!
+Combine your relaxing vacation in Bayfield with the excitement of volunteering at the Apostle Islands Sled Dog Race.
 You can choose from a range of volunteer positions.
-View our Voluntourism page here.

-And don’t forget to visit our lodging page to book your stay in Bayfield now.
+Visit our lodging page to book your stay in Bayfield now!
 You can choose from some of the best bed and breakfasts in Wisconsin, cozy Bayfield hotels, cottages and cabins and more.